‘Halt! Who comes there?’

 First of all, you’ll get to explore the Tower after hours when the crowds have all gone home, and it’s pretty cool to see such a historic building with fewer people around.
 You get an idea of what life might have been like hundreds of years ago inside the historic walls of the Tower of London.

-If you want to see the Crown Jewels or any other buildings, you’ll need to book a daytime tour of the Tower of London or visit on your own earlier in the day.
+However, you can sit in the pews at the chapel and learn about the famous people buried there, including three of Henry VIII’s six wives.
+If you want to see the Crown Jewels or go inside any other buildings, you’ll need to book a daytime tour of the Tower of London or visit on your own earlier in the day.

 Having done both experiences, I can say hands-down that the after hours ceremony of the keys is absolutely worth it and I didn’t feel like we missed anything (but I’d already done the inside tour).
 If the timing doesn’t work out for you, check out these other great tours.